-- If the mattress contains memory foam, load it flat in the vehicle as moving it sideways may shift the foam filled inside the mattress.
+- If the mattress contains memory foam, load it flat in the vehicle as moving it sideways may shift the foam-filled inside the mattress.

 Once the bedding and mattress are securely packed, it's time to disassemble the bed frame.
-Here's how to take apart bed frame:
+Here's how to take apart the bed frame:

 - Gather all the tools to unscrew the footboard and headboard from the bed frame.
 Remove the headboard and footboard by unscrewing them from the bed frame.
-Make sure to keep track of the screws so you can easily reassemble it when the time comes.
+Make sure to keep track of the screws so you can easily reassemble them when the time comes.

 Tip: Place all screws and small pieces in a marked plastic bag, label it appropriately, and tape it to the bed using packing tape.
 This way, the parts will not be lost or misplaced during the move.